About Immigration Testing

 GTL offer DNA tests that are accredited by the National Association of Testing Authorities of Australia.
 If immigration testing is suggested by the Department of Immigration & Citizenship, the applicant must choose a laboratory that is NATA accredited thus, ensuring that results comply with the criteria required by the department.

 Test participants may have to have their samples collected in an Australian Embassy or consulate in cases where the participants live outside Australia.
 Embassies or consulates will normally have a sampler available to collect your samples and fill in the required paper work and consent forms.
 Clients will incur an additional fee for the sample collection payable directly at the embassy – Kindly note that GTL Australia does not cover this fee in the cost of its immigration tests.
-For more information, view our list of Australian Embassies.
+For more information, please visit the Department of Home Affairs.